Welcome to U13

 Do the Spring assessments determine what team each player is on?

-Yes – but there is also an in-season evaluation done by the previous season’s coach that helps form a true picture of a player’s ability.
-Taken together, the Spring assessment and coach evaluation will determine team structure for the following year.
-Additional input from next year’s coach(es) may also be required.
+Yes – as well as an in-season evaluation done by the previous season’s coach.
+Together they help to form a true picture of player ability and will determine team structures for the upcoming season.
+Additional input from the upcoming season’s coach(es) may also be required.
 Goalkeepers are usually assessed separately.

 If my child doesn’t make the Gold team, are there other opportunities to play at this level?